 Drealan is originally from Fulda, Minn., and graduated in May 2011 from Dakota State University with a degree in Business Education.
 While at Dakota State, Drealan competed for the Trojan cross country and track teams.
 Drealan holds numerous school records, including the indoor and outdoor Distance Medley Relay (DMR), as well as the outdoor 5000-meter record.
-Drealan was a two-time NAIA All-American, once as a part of a national runner up DMR squad at the 2010 NAIA National Indoor Track and Field Championships, and also at the 2009 NAIA National Cross Country Championships.
+Drealan was a two-time NAIA All-American, once as a part of a national runner-up DMR squad at the 2010 NAIA National Indoor Track & Field Championships, and also at the 2009 NAIA National Cross Country Championships.
 Drealan also helped DSU win its first-ever Dakota Athletic Conference (DAC) championship in cross country during the fall of 2009.

 Alex Glover enters his first season with the DSU's track & field program as the throwing coach.
 He is also the defensive line coach for the Trojan Football team.

 Prior coming to Dakota State, Glover was the offensive coordinator and assistant throwing coach at his high school alma mater in Elkton, S.D. for the last three years.
 He was an All-Conference, All-State and All-Register defensive end for Elkton High School.
 He was a three-time state track qualifier in discus.

 Glover continued his education at Dakota Wesleyan University in Mitchell, S.D. where he earned his bachelor's degree in Sports Management.
 He was a starter at tight end position as a freshman, helping DWU to their best record since 1992.
 He was an integral member of the DWU football team that recorded its first winning campaign in the Great Plains Athletic Conference in 2008 with a 7-3 record and a No. 23 ranking in the final NAIA Football Coaches' poll.
 DWU was honored as the South Dakota Sportswriter's Association 2008 Men's College Team-of-the-Year.